-People swear by all sorts of folk wisdom when it comes to keeping a clean toothbrush.
+Over the years, people have tried all sorts of ways to clean their toothbrushes.
 Some run it through the dishwasher.
 Others soak the head in mouthwash or effervescent denture cleaner.
-Still others freeze it, boil it or invest in a pricey ultraviolet toothbrush “sanitizer.”
+Others freeze it, boil it or invest in a pricey ultraviolet toothbrush sanitizer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But here’s the bottom line from an expert: “None of that is necessary,” says dentist Karyn Kahn, DDS.
+“The bottom line is that none of that is necessary,” says dentist Karyn Kahn, DDS.
 “I suggest just rinsing it in good, hot water.”

-“If you don’t have that bacteria, that’s when opportunist microorganisms like yeast and fungi take over,” Dr. Kahn says.
-“You want a certain amount of natural bacteria in your mouth (just not around the teeth or gum tissue).”
-Instead of trying to sterilize your toothbrush, make a habit of replacing it regularly, she says.
+“If you don’t have that bacteria, that’s when opportunist microorganisms like yeast and fungi take over,” says Dr. Kahn.
+“You want a certain amount of natural bacteria in your mouth, just not around the teeth or gum tissue.”

-Here’s Dr. Kahn’s other advice for keeping a clean and effective toothbrush:
+Dr. Kahn shares four tips for keeping a clean and effective toothbrush:

-- Never share a toothbrush.
 Your mouth needs a healthy flora of its own bacteria, but it’s not good to introduce bacteria from someone else.
-That’s why Dr. Kahn says you should never share a toothbrush, especially with your children.
-“That’s when they are acquiring their normal flora,” she says.

-- Give it lots of fresh air.
-Store your toothbrush in an open-air holder, not in a dirty cup, drawer or travel case.
-That can promote the growth of mold or bacteria that isn’t natural to your mouth, leading to mouth diseases like gingivitis.
-“If you have any question about the effectiveness of your toothbrush, just get a new one,” advises Dr. Kahn.
+Remember to store your toothbrush in an open-air holder, not in a dirty cup, drawer or travel case.
+The ADA also recommends not routinely covering your toothbrush, either, for the risk of unwanted bacteria.
+Storing your toothbrush in those places can promote the growth of mold or bacteria that isn’t natural to your mouth, leading to mouth diseases like gingivitis.